Raymvp/HACSurv/README.md

-# HACSurv
+# HACSurv: A Hierarchical Copula-based Approach for Survival Analysis with Dependent Competing Risks
-HACSurv: A Hierarchical Copula-based Approach for Survival Analysis with Dependent Competing Risks
+Comming soon!